2014 Instructor Bios

 Amy Tyler is from Lake Ann, Michigan.
-First a dancer, then a neuroscientist and professor, Amy now devotes herself fulltime to the fiber arts.
+First a dancer, then a neuroscientist and professor, Amy now devotes herself full-time to the fiber arts.
 She has taught spinning and knitting at Rhinebeck, SOAR, Michigan Fiber Festival, and for many other events and guilds.
 She has written articles for Spin Off, and PLY, and she self-publishes her knit designs.
-Her art and science background; she has a keen understanding of learning movement skills, composition, pattern recognition, and systematic exploration.
+Her art and science backgrounds give her a keen understanding of learning movement skills, composition, pattern recognition, and systematic exploration.
 The result is her focus on spinning and knitting technique, texture, three-dimensional structure, and knit designs that exploit handspinning techniques.
 You can find out more about her work on her website http://www.stonesockfibers.com and on her blog, http://stonesockblog.blogspot.com.

 Becky Utecht raises sheep and makes art in rural Mora, MN.
 She is passionate about felting and has studied felting with renowned feltmakers from the US, Japan, Scotland, the Netherlands, and Canada.
 Her felt work has won fine art awards and was selected for inclusion in the recent publication, “500 Felt Objects”.
 She loves to share the fun and magic of felting with others.
 She operates River Oaks Farm & Studio, www.riveroakssheep.com